kostyachum/python-markdown-plain-text/README.md

 # python-markdown-plain-text
 Plain Text Extension for Python Markdown

-Renders Markdown document as plain text without need to firts render it into HTML and stripping all the tags after.
+Renders Markdown a document as plain text without a need to render it into HTML and stripping all the tags after.
+Thus allows you to save some work and dependencies such a Bleach or BeautifulSoup